 Jesus reminds us that evidence of our faithfulness is provided in the fruit which we bear for the Kingdom (Matt 7:16).
 The fruit of our evangelical efforts has been clearly evidenced in a number of ways in recent months and years:

-- We have expanded our offering of clubs dedicated explicitly to faith and service formation, such as the addition of the Legion of Mary, the St. John Paul II club, and the expansion of our Respect Life club;
+We have expanded our offering of clubs dedicated explicitly to faith and service formation, such as the addition of the Legion of Mary and the St. John Paul II Club;

 Our Catholic identity and the legacy of our patroness inform everything we are and do as a school community.
 These are not additions to our mission, but the very drive and impetus for it.
 In all that we undertake we seek first God’s kingdom knowing—as God has done for the past fifty years and will continue to do for our future—that all things we be given us besides (Matt 6:33).